stelzinga/MF/MGT_80.Tools.md

     - Dedicated Leading note
 - Controlling
     - Dedicated Controlling note
 ________________________________________
+## PDA
+Throughout Management, certain standard Tools are deemed 'standard' or 'baseline'.
+This standard is referred to as the *Personal Digital Assistant* or *PDA* and is composed of:
+- Mail
+- Calendar
+- Tasks
+- Notes
+- Contacts
+- Chat
+- Phone incl Video
+- Browser

+Depending on the apps used, and whether a Venture requires specific apps to be used, different implementations are possible.

+- Mail     (Outlook, Gmail, Yahoo!
+Mail, Thunderbird Mail...)
+- Calendar     (MS Calendar, Google Calendar, Yahoo Calendar, ...)
+- Tasks     (MS Tasks, Google Tasks, ...)
+- Notes    (MS OneNote, Google Notes, Standard Notes, Evernote, ...)
+- Contacts    (MS Contacts, Google Contacts, ...)
+- Chat    (MS Teams Chat, Whatsapp, Signal, WeChat, ...)
+- Phone incl Video    (MS Teams Phone, ...)
+- Browser (MS Edge, Google Chrome, Firefox,

+Because they can be used in different manners by different people, this note will not presecribe particular uses.
+The exception made is for Notes, because they are a fundamental part of the Management Framework.
+________________________________________
 ## Eisenhower Matrix (Framework)
 The Eisenhower Matrix or Eisenhower Decision Tree or Eisenhower Box is a decision tool to plan work on short term.
 The decision tree is based on two dimensions of Tasks: *urgency* and *importance*.
 Important/Unimportant is defined as: impact on the Venture is high/low.
 Urgent/non-urgent is defined as: time to market is low/high